Guide to CAP funding Guarantees: How to Obtain One

 How to start: Propose an SbLC based on our wording template with any of these assets used as collateral (or without collateral, with sufficient balance sheet strength) for the SbLC-issuing bank, or propose any of the following potentially viable but less common forms:

-- As a Sovereign Guarantee (SG) still involve a bank to confirm it – more
+- As a Sovereign Guarantee (SG) still involves a bank to confirm it

-- Direct transfer of registered/rated Bonds, Medium-term Notes (MTNs) or Gold with Safe Keeping Record (SKR) — no SWIFT needed (compare & decide)
+- Direct transfer of registered/rated Bonds, Medium-term Notes (MTNs), Gold with Safe Keeping Receipt (SKR), or Public Equities — no SWIFT needed (compare & decide)

-- Avalized Promissory Note (AvPN), where a bank “stamps” and endorses it (URDG 758 only), hardcopy only (no SWIFT)
+- Avalized Promissory Note (AvPN), where a bank “stamps” or endorses it (URDG 758 only), hardcopy only (no SWIFT).
+Avals are more widely available from banks based in Europe or Asia than the US.

 - Bank Guarantee, Performance Guarantee or Payment Guarantee (BG/PG) if it uses the SbLC wording.

-All of the above are CAG alternative forms — instead of an SbLC, which is by far the most widely used — with further practical tips on how to obtain and use them shown below.
+All of the above are “hypothecated” forms of short-term security deposits — instead of an SbLC.
+By comparison, SbLCs or cash are more widely used — with further practical tips on how to obtain and use them shown below.

-What is the CAG used for?
-We offer flexible, mid-market “impact” project capital using an innovative structure.
+What is the Security Deposit used for?
+We offer flexible, mid-market “impact” project capital using an innovative, flexible structure.
 Compared to the traditional route, CAP funding has strong advantages, such as streamlined due diligence, less stringent requirements for stage of readiness, or owner cash equity “skin in the game.”
-This novel approach delivers more predictable and faster closings and first draw of funds.
-More at Why is Security needed? or When CAP is your best or only option for project finance.
+This novel approach delivers more predictable and faster closings for receiving the first draw of funds.
+More at Why is Security needed? or When CAP could be your best or only option for project finance.

 The purpose of the guarantee is as security for project construction and delivery, outlined here in our FAQs.
-Any of the above assets or securities can be usable as collateral for a CAG; minimums apply.
+Any of the above assets or securities can be usable as collateral for a Completion Security Deposit (CSD); minimums apply.

 Summary of asset types that can be used or pledged as collateral for a suitable guarantee.

-Simple steps to securing a Completion Assurance Guarantee (CAG)
+Simple steps to securing a Completion Security Deposit (CSD)

-Is there an alternative to the CAG?
-Yes, ~25% or more cash can be used as a deposit, which stays in place just until the final monthly draw of funding, at which time it is released in lump sum.
+What are the options for a CSD? ~25%-35% or more cash can be used as a deposit, which stays in place just until the final monthly draw of funding, at which time it is released in lump sum.

-Compare CAGs to Cash Deposit: Most of our clients prefer the SbLC approach as it is asset-backed, instead of moving cash.
-Some, however, prefer cash or the bond/MTN/gold direct transfer because their bank (or sometimes just the involved bankers) has a hard time understanding or accepting the safety of the SbLC / SG / BG / PG or Aval endorsement.
-They won’t get fired for saying “no” right away.
+Compare SbLCs to Cash Surety Deposits: Most of our clients prefer the SbLC approach as it is asset-backed, instead of moving cash.
+Some, however, prefer cash or direct securities, such as a usable bond/MTN/gold … because their bank (or sometimes just the involved bankers) have a hard time understanding or accepting the safety of the SbLC / SG / BG / PG or Aval endorsement.
+A middle ground is to qualify for the bank’s Line of Credit (LOC), so they are comfortable that they won’t end up looking bad, even though in practice we won’t need to call the instrument.
+They still look at worst case scenario, however remote the odds of that happening, and won’t get fired for saying “no” right away.

 SbLC wording that complies with established rules and our partner’s funding bank requirements may seem out of reach, and you might not want to know more about this wording and the intricacies of governing rules, how some bankers assume (incorrectly) that cash must be used as collateral (due to the notorious misnomer/misinterpretation of the phrase “cash backed”), and other guarantee sourcing tips.